surniaulula/wpsso-strip-schema-microdata/readme.txt

 <img class="readme-icon" src="https://surniaulula.github.io/wpsso-strip-schema-microdata/assets/icon-256x256.png">

-**Do you need to remove incorrect / incomplete Schema Microdata from your theme templates?**
+**Want to remove incorrect / incomplete Schema Microdata from your theme templates?**

-**Is Schema Microdata getting in the way of Google reading the preferred Schema JSON-LD markup?**

-**Do you need to remove Schema Microdata added by 3rd party plugins from your content?**
+**Want to remove incorrect Microdata added by 3rd party plugins from your content?**

-**Do you need to remove duplicate social or SEO meta tags from the head section?**
+**Want to remove duplicate social or SEO meta tags from the webpage head section?**

 **Is Pinterest picking up duplicate / incorrect Schema from your theme templates?**